How To Use A Foam Roller Before And After A Workout

 Brace yourself with your arm and other leg while you place the roller under your outer hip.
 Roll from the top of your outer hip, down your thigh, and to your knee.
 To intensify, stack legs on top of each other.
 Hold tight spots for 30-45 seconds or until pain diminishes.

 As with the exercise above, brace yourself with your arm and other leg as you place the roller on your outer shin right below the knee.
 Place your top leg in front for support.
 Roll back and forth from your knee to your ankle, holding tight spots for 30-45 seconds or until pain diminishes.

 Lie on one side and brace yourself with your arms to place the roller under the top of your inner thighs.
 Roll slowly down to your hip pockets and hold tight spots for 30-45 seconds or until pain diminishes.

 Lie down on your side with your outer hip balanced upon the foam roller.
 Support your upper body with the same-side forearm and your other hand placed in front of you on the ground for support.
 Lift your top leg up, foot flexed, and squeeze your outer leg.
 Lower your leg and repeat this motion before switching to the other side.

 Bridge On Roller

 Start by resting on your back, face up with your knees bent and both feet on the roller.
 Rest your arms parallel to your body for support.
-Carefully, raise your spine off the mat, one vertebrae at a time until you’re in bridge position.
+Carefully raise your spine off the mat until you’re in bridge position.
 Your body should be in a straight line from your knees to your head.
 Lower and repeat.

 Upright Chest Stretch